Head of Department: Miss S Rusher

 Key Stage 3 Maths

-Students study Maths for 4 hours per week in Year 7, 8 and 9.
+Students study Maths for 4 hours per week in Year 7 and 8.
 It is one of the core subjects that follow directly on from the primary school curriculum.
-The skills and methods learnt at Key Stage 3 develop understanding and confidence, to prepare students for the GCSE curriculum.
+The skills, methods and application of skills learnt at Key Stage 3 develop understanding and confidence, to prepare students for the GCSE curriculum.

 Key Stage 4 Maths

 Maths is a core subject at GCSE.
 Employers and further education institutions expect students to hold at least a C grade (Grade 5 from 2017) as an indicator of their numeracy and readiness for further study or work.

 In Year 9, 10 and 11 students study Maths for 4 hours per week.
 They will continue to develop and will move on to applying the skills and knowledge they have developed at Key Stage 3, working to even higher levels of challenge and difficulty.

 Assessment is entirely through examination at the end of the three years of study.
 We follow the Edexcel specification.
 Students are entered for either Foundation (grades C-G, or 5-1) or Higher tier exams (grades A*-C, or 9-4), according to how well they perform.

 Year 9 and 10